brettwooldridge/HikariCP/README.md

 | Connection.close()                   | 1000        |

 The JVM JIT was "warmed up" with a single run through, then 4 runs were made from which the run with the lowest median time was chosen.
-Not surprisingly, the run with the lowest *median* was also the run with the lowest *average*.

 The benchmark was run using a stub (nop) implementation of an underlying DataSource, Connection, PreparedStatement, and ResultSet, so the driver was taken completely out of the equation so that the performance and overhead of the pools themselves could be measured.

-The test was performed on an Intel Core i7 (2600) 3.4GHz iMac with 24GB of RAM.
+The test was performed on an Intel Core i7 (2600) 3.4GHz iMac, MacOS X 10.8, 24GB RAM.
 The JVM benchmark was run with: ``-server -XX:+UseParallelGC -Xss256k -Dthreads=200 -DpoolMax=100``.

 ##### In Summary #####